InseeFr/ddi-questionnaire-modeling/sourcedocs/docs/statements/index.md

 For instance: « Enter 0 if your business has not incurred any innovation expense. » or « Check off all appropriate boxes. ».

-DDI is a little bit “twisted” with the use of the element InstructionName for typing the instruction.

 ```xml
 <d:Instruction>